 Belle Mead is a tiny town located in the state of New Jersey.
 With a population of 221 people and two constituent neighborhoods, Belle Mead is the 495th largest community in New Jersey.
-Belle Mead has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Belle Mead was built prior to World War II, making it one of the older and more historic towns in the country.

 Belle Mead home prices are not only among the most expensive in New Jersey, but Belle Mead real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Belle Mead isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Belle Mead are a mix of both white- and blue-collar jobs.
 Overall, Belle Mead is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Belle Mead who work in office and administrative support (17.05%), healthcare (17.05%), and management occupations (16.28%).

 Because of many things, Belle Mead is a great place for families with children to consider.
 First of all, many other families with children live here, making Belle Mead a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Belle Mead has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Belle Mead’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.